Mahmoud-Amin-de/RockPaperScissor/README.md

 ## Project Context

-This project was developed as part of the **"Algorithms & Problem-Solving Level 2 Course"** by **Dr. Mohammed Abu-Hadhoud/Programming Advices**.
+This project was developed as part of the **05 - Algorithms & Problem-Solving Level 2 Course"** by **Dr. Mohammed Abu-Hadhoud/Programming Advices**.
 The game concept was provided as a course exercise, but the entire code implementation, structure, and additional features were developed from scratch by me.

 ## Features